michael-lowe-nz/daily/README.md

 **5.1.18**
 Node.js backend MVC framework with [Sails](sailsjs.com)

-*23.1.18* Need to remember to branch more often when trying wacky things
+**23.1.18** Need to remember to branch more often when trying wacky things

+**29.1.18**
+CircleCI S3 Static Deployments, with versioning etc.